fiolj/sparta/doc/web/fix_emit_surf.rst

 energy modes.
 The details are explained below.

 Which surface elements emit particles is specified by the *group-ID* for a surface group, which defines a set of surface elements.
-The `group surf <group.html>`__ is used to define surface groups.
+The :ref:`group surf<command-group>` is used to define surface groups.

 On each insertion timestep, each grid cell that overlaps with one or more emitting surface elements performs the following computations to